karboosx/procer/docs/custom_functions.md

 }
 ```

-The `StopExecution` object has two constants that you can use to stop the execution of the business logic:
+The `Interrupt` constructor accepts an `InterruptType` enum value:

-1. `StopExecution::AFTER_FUCNTION` - Next execution of the Procer script will start processing just after the function is executed.
+- `InterruptType::AFTER_EXECUTION` — when resuming, execution continues just **after** the function call.
+The function is not called again.
-2. `StopExecution::BEFORE_FUCNTION` - Next execution of the Procer script will process second time the function that returned the `StopExecution` object.
+- `InterruptType::BEFORE_EXECUTION` — when resuming, the function is **called again** from scratch.

-> **Note:** If `StopExecution::BEFORE_FUCNTION` is returned, then next execution of the Procer script will also execute the function that returned the `StopExecution` object.
+> **Note:** If `InterruptType::BEFORE_EXECUTION` is used, the function will be called again on the next resume.
->
-> In order to process further, you need to return `StopExecution::AFTER_FUCNTION` from the function or regular value.
+> To proceed past it, return `InterruptType::AFTER_EXECUTION` or a normal value on that second call.

-For example, giving the following Procer code:
+For example, given the following Procer code:
 ```procer
 let x be 1.
 let output be custom_function().